Israel025/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ====================ADVANCED TASKS================
 ==================================================

 ** The 100-print_comb3.c program prints  prints all possible different combinations of two digits.
 Numbers should be printed in ascending order, with two digits.
-Numbers are separated by , followed by a space, Numbers are printed in ascending order, only use the putchar function and, can only use putchar four times in your code.
-The two digits must be different 01 and 10 are considered the same combination of the two digits 0 and 1 Print only the smallest combination of two digits
+Numbers are separated by , followed by a space, Numbers are printed in ascending order, only use the putchar function and, can only use putchar five times in your code.
+The two digits must be different 01 and 10 are considered the same combination of the two digits 0 and 1 Print only the smallest combination of two digits.

+** The 101-print_comb4.c program prints prints all possible different combinations of three digits(0,1,and 2).
+Numbers should be printed in ascending order, Numbers are separated by , followed by a space, Numbers are printed in ascending order, only use the putchar function and, can only use putchar six times in your code.